-The FBA process we followed is essentially researching good products to sell, finding a supplier on Alibaba for white-labelling products to sell on Amazon through the Fulfilled By Amazon service (FBA).
-Highly simplified version of process.
+The FBA process we followed was essentially researching good products to sell, and finding a supplier on Alibaba for white-labeling products to sell on Amazon through the Fulfilled By Amazon service (FBA).
+Highly simplified version of the process.

 Also, with Amazon having such a huge customer base, you already have a built-in audience for your products if you do the right marketing for the right product.

-Curious what white-labelling is?
+Curious about what white labeling is?
 It’s essentially when you take an existing product and rebrand it with your logo and packaging.

 Some sellers will make a variation or improvement to the existing product, however, the majority do not.
-Therefore, there are many products on Amazon that are exactly the same, made by the same factory but sold under different brand names, for different prices.
+Therefore, many products on Amazon are the same, made by the same factory but sold under different brand names, for different prices.

 It’s pretty crazy.

-Now I’ve experience Amazon.com as an FBA third-party seller, I tend to shop entirely differently than I used to.
+Now I’ve experienced Amazon.com as an FBA third-party seller, I tend to shop entirely differently than I used to.

 So, what’s possible with this business model?

-Well, a friend of mine sells white-labelled phone accessories and makes over $180,000 per month.
+Well, a friend of mine sells white-labeled phone accessories and makes over $180,000 per month.
 Cha-ching!